jessenay/Horiseon-Refactoring/README.md

 none

 ## Usage
-Reading and researching the information found on this study guide is proper use
+Reading and researching the information found on this web page is proper use

 ## Credits
 none